License for Teaching Latin

 If your career goal is to work as a professional educator in the public schools, you should complete an education program leading to a Standard Professional I license.
 If you plan to work outside North Carolina, check with the education department of that state to determine if your North Carolina license will be accepted.

-Any undergraduate student interested in working toward a Standard Professional I license in Latin should contact a department advisor as soon as possible. and should look at the current Teacher Education Handbook.
-If you have any immediate questions please e-mail David Wharton (firstname.lastname@example.org).
+Any undergraduate student interested in working toward a Standard Professional I license in Latin should contact a department advisor as soon as possible.
+Students are responsible for following the information in the current Secondary Teacher Education Handbook.
+If you have any immediate questions please e-mail David Wharton (email@example.com).

 Students with a baccalaureate degree who are interested in Licensure-Only work, should refer to the NC Teach website.
 Information on Lateral Entry is also available on-line, including eligibility and other requirements.
 There is now a Praxis II Latin test which is required for lateral entry candidates.